carronj/planck_PR4_lensing/README.md

 MCMC chains and 2018-like PR4 lensing maps are available [here](https://github.com/carronj/planck_PR4_lensing/releases/tag/Data)

+More maps together with simulations available on NERSC at $CFS/cmb/data/planck2020/PR4_lensing/

 See [this paper](https://arxiv.org/abs/2007.04997) for the Planck NPIPE maps and [this one](https://arxiv.org/abs/2005.05290) for Cobaya.

 Install with